Don’t let orthopedic infection slow you down.

 Periprosthetic Joint Infection (PJI) is a complication from joint arthroplasty.
 Infection can appear as early as days and up to years after surgery.

-Periprosthetic Joint Infection (PJI) is expected to be diagnosed in over 50,000 joint replacement patients this year in the US alone.1
+Periprosthetic Joint Infection (PJI) is expected to be diagnosed in nearly 60,000 joint replacement patients this year in the US alone.1

 PJI can represent a lifetime risk for any patient that has had joint replacement surgery and can occur in any replaced joint such as knees, hips and shoulders.